 Adjustments in the field sometimes come with environmental challenges.
 However, digital sensors make maintenance much easier.
 In many cases, the microprocessor that converts the signal can do more, like store the adjustment values in its memory.
 That way, you can bring the sensor into a lab or workshop, connect it to a suitable device, and perform your adjustment.
 Then you can either reinstall it or set it aside as a nicely adjusted backup.

-A good adjustment/calibration will not only improve your process accuracy but also save time and money.
-Cleaning and adjusting your sensor properly will prolong its life, especially if you can do it in the workshop instead of in the field.
-Hope this guide helps those of you with pH sensors!
+A good pH meter calibration or adjustment will not only improve your process accuracy but also save time and money.
+Cleaning and adjusting your pH sensor properly will prolong its life, especially if you can do it in the workshop instead of in the field.
+Hope this guide helps those of you with pH sensors.